Limited to 16 Travelers

 Frequently Asked Questions

-Have questions about monarchs?
+Have questions about the Galápagos?
 We've got answers!
-We've compiled a list of our most frequently asked questions about the butterfly migration, Mexico's climate, transportation and much more.
+We've compiled a list of our most frequently asked questions about Galápagos wildlife, our fleet of small ships, climate, and much more.

 Weather and Climate

-Accommodations, services of SDZWA Wildlife & Conservation Expert(s), Nat Hab's professional Expedition Leader(s), all meals from dinner on Day 1 through breakfast on final day, some alcoholic beverages, most gratuities, airport transfers on Day 1 and final day, all activities and entrance fees, all taxes, permits and service fees.
+- Trip price includes: Accommodations including the Petrel, Nat Hab's deluxe private Tortoise Camp, and hotel on the mainland, services of SDZWA wildlife and conservation expert(s) and Nat Hab's professional expedition leaders, all meals from breakfast on Day 2 through breakfast on the final day, local beer and house wine with dinner aboard the ship, snorkeling gear and wetsuit, most gratuities, airport transfers on Day 1 and the final day, all activities and entrance fees, all taxes, and service fees.

 Important Information About This Trip